 We may disclose information about you to outside contractors to carry out activities on our behalf, such as our website and marketing provider, IT service provider, solicitor or debt collection agent.
 We impose security and confidentiality requirements on how they handle your personal information.
 Outside contractors are required not to use information about you for any purpose except for those activities we have asked them to perform.

-We will take reasonable steps to ensure that your personal information is accurate, complete, up to date and relevant.
+We endeavour to keep sensitive information safe by taking all reasonable precautions to protect personal information from misuse, loss and unauthorised access, modification or disclosure.
 For this purpose our staff may ask you to confirm that your contact details are correct when you attend a consultation.
 We request that you let us know if any of the information we hold about you is incorrect or out of date.
+Our staff receive ongoing training and information on the Australian Privacy Principles and the Privacy Act.

 If you believe that the information we have about you is not accurate, complete or up-to-date, we ask that you contact us in writing (see details below).